Odeske gas field

 The Odeske gas field natural gas field located on the continental shelf of the Black Sea.
-It was discovered in 2009 and developed by Chornomornaftogaz in cooperation with the China National Offshore Oil Corporation.
-It started commercial production on 5 September 2012.
 The total proven reserves of the Odesa gas field are around 746 e9cuft, and production is slated to be around 35 e6cuft/d in 2015.
+The field is located in the central part of the northwestern Black Sea shelf, approximately 130 kilometres from Odesa and 150 kilometres from Crimea.
+The productive layers are found at depths from 640 to 1,630 metres, with the gas composition being 96 to 98% methane.